knights-lab/climate-trace-shipping/README.md

 1. Input data in csv format with one column containing IMO Numbers

-2. A ship metadata table, e.g. `IHS complete Ship Data.csv`, that contains these required training metadata fields:
+2. A ship metadata table that contains these required training metadata fields:
  - Deadweight
  - FlagName
  - GrossTonnage